Linuxfabrik/monitoring-plugins/check-plugins/openstack-nova-list/README.md

                         dropped.
   --no-proxy            Do not use a proxy, not even one the environment
                         names.
 Overrides `--proxy`.
+  --power-mismatch-severity {ok,warn,crit,unknown}
+                        State to report for an instance Nova lists as ACTIVE while the hypervisor last reported it as anything but running, for example paused, shut down or gone.
+The Nova status never shows this, and Nova does not correct all of these cases by itself.
+Use `crit` on a cloud where such an instance is an outage.
+Default: warn
   --proxy PROXY         Proxy to reach the target through.
 The scheme defaults
                         to `http` when omitted.
 Overrides the proxy the environment names (`http_proxy`, `https_proxy`,